sav-che/TL-2/Authors/Barth, József (Joseph) {std. Barth} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 342](https://www.biodiversitylibrary.org/item/103858#page/354/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 342](https://www.biodiversitylibrary.org/page/33265069) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Barth, József (Joseph) {std.
 Barth}|first entry]] for this author

 ### Author

-\* Barth, József (Joseph) (1833-1915), Transylvanian clergyman and botanist belonging to the German language population in that region; distributed botanical collections, educated at the seminar at Medgyes, first teacher, later curate at Hosszuaszó 1864-1905, in retirement at Nagyszeben 1905-1915. (*Barth*).
+\* Barth, József (Joseph) (1833-1915), Transylvanian clergyman and botanist belonging to the German language population in that region; distributed botanical collections, educated at the seminar at Medgyes, first teacher, later curate at Hosszuaszó 1864-1905, in retirement at Nagyszeben 1905-1915.
+**Abbreviated name**: *Barth*

 #### Herbarium and types